ultraleap/HandyBeam/doc/source/031_installation_guide.rst

 Note that the common problem here is that the 'fully featured' drivers for either the CPU or GPU are not installed on Your system.
 You might want to bing for OpenCL drivers for Your hardware, e.g. `like this <https://www.bing.com/search?q=opencl+intel+drivers>`_

-11. Clone the repository from gitlab, or download it.
+11. Clone the repository from github, or download it.

-This assumes that Your machine is properly registered for using gitlab.
-If it is not (SSH keys et cetera) - ask relevant person to help You to set up gitlab first.
-As of 2018-09, that person is `Lawrence Chan  @lawrence.chan <https://ultrahaptics.slack.com/team/U69GMSCKD>`_

 .. code-block:: bash

-    git clone git@gitlab.ultrahaptics.com:arc/HandyBeam.git handybeam
+    git clone https://github.com/ultrahaptics/HandyBeam.git handybeam_core_repo

-If Your machine is not set-up to use the company's gitlab, you can still download the handybeam from other sources.

-Ask me on slack and I'll send You a link or a zip file.

 12. Select the Opencl compute device